 – It was as if something I’ve always known was confirmed through this training.
 It also made me realise how many people that potentially could be helped by writing.
 After the training, I studied the research behind it and then went on to do another training at the Therapeutic Writing Institute.
 I find myself more and more interested in the possibilities of therapeutic writing.

-Today, Jessica offers courses and workshops based on the Write Your Self methodology, but she also adds her own personal and therapeutic experience to her teachings, as well as what she’s learnt from other trainings.
+Today, Jessica offers courses and workshops based on the Write Your Self methodology, but she also adds her own personal and therapeutic experience to her teachings, as well as what she’s learned from other trainings.